What is a Fraud Detection Graph Database?

 Fraud detection should happen where the data lives—not in disconnected scoring engines.

-With TigerGraph, risk scores are computed inside the graph, during query execution.
+Risk scores should be computed inside the graph, during query execution.
 This means you can flag suspicious behavior the moment it happens—without exporting data or waiting for batch jobs.

 Massively Parallel Multi-Hop Traversal